 There’s no denying the fact that the search engine giant’s Keyword Planner provides hundreds of keywords related to your business and industry.
 Even so, this isn’t always good enough, when it comes to creating compelling content.
 In other words?
 You need another way to perform keyword research.

 This is why I make it a habit of checking Google Trends, when I’m brainstorming new blog ideas.

 With this tool, you can explore any topic to see what’s trending.
 You can also view “stories trending now,” to see if there’s anything that matches your industry and the approach that you want to take.

-For example, the upcoming presidential debates are sure to be hot topics.
+For example, the upcoming World Cup is sure to be a hot topic.

 Is there a way to tie this into your blog or other content marketing efforts?

-If you write on politics, you know there’ll be plenty of information to keep you busy.
+If you write about sports, you know there’ll be plenty of information to keep you busy.
 But, even if you don’t, you can use Google Trends to help you get creative.

-Sticking with the example above, maybe you could write a blog post entitled: “How Donald Trump is Using Content Marketing.”
+Sticking with the example above, maybe you could write a blog post entitled: “How the World Cup is Using Marketing to Drive Views.”